 Nicolette Cagle, Ph.D. is Faculty in Environmental Science and Policy, the Director of the Environmental Science Summer Program, and the Director of the Writing Studio in Duke University’s Nicholas School of the Environment.
 Nicolette was a former fellow in Duke University’s Thompson Writing Program and she has conducted research in both ecology and environmental education, using an innovative combination of multivariate statistics, GIS, traditional field observation, and qualitative methods.
 Nicolette was also awarded grants from both the National Science Foundation and NASA-MSU.
 She has published scholarly articles in journals such as Biological Conservation, and she has refereed for a number of scholarly publications, including The Journal of Applied Ecology and Wetlands.
 As a certified environmental educator, Nicolette also teaches and consults for a number of organizations in the Durham area.
 Nicolette received her Doctorate in Ecology from Duke University in 2008 and a B.S. in Natural Resources and Environmental Science from the University of Illinois – Urbana in 2002.

 Week 1: Technical Check (optional webinar with Duke staff) and Getting Started.
+Instructor will not be present on this week’s web conference.

 Week 2: Writing as a process: Brainstorming, outlines, drafts, reverse outlines, and organization